JollyFrogs/SANS_Holiday_Hack_Challenge_2024/Act 2/10 - Snowball Showdown.md

 # windiff -apply -backup:$false original.js changes.diff
 ```

-> In the same Terminal / PowerShell, paste the following contents to modify the overridden source file 'phaser-snowball-game.js':
+In the same Terminal / PowerShell, run the following script to modify the overridden source file 'phaser-snowball-game.js':

 ```powershell
 # Change to your Override directory